harry0878/IS7024/README.md

 #### Dependencies

-Data feeds from Cincinnati.gov are available and accessible.
+Data feeds are available and accessible.

 #### Assumptions

-Data provided by Cincinnati.gov includes detailed information about restaurant locations, cuisine types, inspection ratings, and violation categories.
+Data provided by the datasets include detailed information about restaurant locations, cuisine types, inspection ratings, and violation categories.

 #### Examples